 The Difference Between French Roulette And American Roulette

-But as technology continues to evolve, it is now becoming possible to participate in roulette games with a live dealer through VR technology.
-So one of the most popular and glamorous of casino games can once more be enjoyed in virtual surroundings which reflect and mimic something of the elegance of the game’s illustrious origins in land-based casinos.
+Probably the most advanced innovation in the world of online Roulette has been the introduction of live dealer play with VR technology.
+Playing in VR allows one of the most popular and glamorous of casino games to be enjoyed in virtual surroundings, mimicking the elegance of the game’s illustrious origins in land-based casinos.

-The French roulette wheel layout of the numbers 1-36, plus one single zero pocket, is the more popular version.
-Moving clockwise, the numbers run in the following sequence:
+The French Roulette wheel is laid out with numbers ranging from 1-36 and includes one single zero pocket.
+Running clockwise, the numbers run around the wheel in the following sequence:

 0, 32, 15, 19, 4, 21, 2, 25, 17, 34, 6, 27, 13, 36, 11, 30, 8, 23, 10,